kevinaubertlomellini/kevinaubertlomellini.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
 subtitle: Aerial robotics | Robotics swarms | Motor sports

 profile:
   align: right
-  image: prof_pic.jpg
+  image: Nissan.jpeg
   image_circular: false # crops the image to make it circular
   more_info: >
-    MsC student
+    KON Team visit to the Nissan Formula E headquarters after winning the 2022 Future Rider competition.

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a second-year Master's student in Electrical Engineering at the University of New Mexico working under the supervision of [Prof. Rafael Fierro](https://scholar.google.com/citations?user=I7RhPnIAAAAJ&hl=en) at [MARHES](https://marhes.unm.edu) (Multi-Agent, Robotics, and Heterogeneous Systems) and [AgMan](https://agile-mfg.unm.edu) (Agile Manufacturing) laboratories.
+I am a second-year Master's student in Electrical Engineering at the University of New Mexico, working under the supervision of [Prof. Rafael Fierro](https://scholar.google.com/citations?user=I7RhPnIAAAAJ&hl=en) at [MARHES](https://marhes.unm.edu) (Multi-Agent, Robotics, and Heterogeneous Systems) and [AgMan](https://agile-mfg.unm.edu) (Agile Manufacturing) laboratories.
+Adittionally, I am part of the [UNM VolCAN Project](https://volcan.cs.unm.edu/),directed by [Prof. Melanie Moses](https://moseslab.cs.unm.edu/), where I develop, simulate, and test drone-platforms for data collection from active volcanoes.

-I have a deep passion for motor sports and robotics.
-I have hands-on experience in high-profile competitions like Formula SAE and Shell Eco-Marathon, as well as advanced robotics projects involving UAVs as part of my research assistantship.
-I have strong technical expertise in Python, C++, MATLAB, Simulink, ROS, and Autodesk Inventor, with a focus on systems control and autonomous robotics systems.
+I am deeply passionate about motorsports and robotics, with extensive hands-on experience in high-profile competitions such as Formula SAE and the Shell Eco-Marathon.
+My work spans advanced robotics projects involving UAVs as part of my research assistantship, where I specialize in systems control and autonomous robotics.
+I am highly skilled in programming languages like Python and C++, as well as engineering tools including MATLAB, Simulink, ROS2, and Autodesk Inventor.